Native American civil rights: Voting

 The Dawes Act in 1887 continued to pave the pathway for Native citizenship in that members of certain Native American tribes who accepted an allotment of land was considered a citizen.
 The goal was for Natives to, through assimilation, "adopt the habits of civilized life".
 This movement certainly convinced a lot of Natives to gain citizenship.
 This is seen through President Theodore Roosevelt's statement on the allotment policy in which he reported that by 1901, 60,000 Natives had already become citizens of the United States.

 Piece by piece, more acts were created that added Natives to the citizenship rolls.
 When the Native Territory (what is now Oklahoma) was abolished in 1907, all Natives who lived in that territory were made citizens through the Oklahoma Enabling Act.

 Furthermore, after World War I, any Native who had fought with honorable discharge was also considered a citizen through the Act of November 6, 1919.
 As Native Vote states, "The underlying assumption of this act was that these particular Indians had demonstrated that they had become part of the larger Anglo culture and were no longer wholly Indian".

 By the early 1920s, Congress was considering a bill to make the remainder of Native Americans citizens in their aim to have them "adopt Anglo culture".
 This finally was stated with the Indian Citizenship Act which was created on June 2, 1924.
 This act showed progress in that Natives would not have to give up being a Native to be a citizen of the United States.
-This included being an enrolled member of a tribe, living on a federally recognized reservation, or practicing his or her culture.
+This included being an enrolled member of a tribe, living on a federally recognized reservation, or practicing their culture.
 However, this did not create the right to vote automatically.

 Many states still prevented Natives from voting, even though they were citizens of the United States.
 For example, the attorney general of Colorado in 1936 declared that Natives could not vote because they were not citizens of the state.
 Similarly, states found ways around voting in other ways.
 Because the Fifteenth Amendment 1870 barred states from limiting voting on account of race, states found other ways – residency: claiming that Native Americans were not residents of the state if they resided on reservations, self-termination: one must first abandon their tribal ties in order to vote, taxation: Natives who do not need to pay taxes cannot vote, guardianship: the claim that Native Americans were incompetent and "wards of the state", and on the lack of ability to read English.

 With World War II and the need for more soldiers through the draft, Congress reaffirmed Native people's citizenship with the Nationality Act of 1940.
 However, when some 25,000 veterans returned home after the war, they realized that even though they had put their lives on the line for their country, they were still not allowed to vote.